charleskoffler/clprolf/README.md

 Simol can be used directly in java, while commenting with the simol key words, so, in some way, simol can be seen as a way of writing java code.
 You can also use the simol compiler.
 Simol follow the open-closed principle, while not really modifies java but rather add notions on top on existing oriented object concepts.

-THE EXTENDED SIMULATION ORIENTED PROGRAMMING(ESOP)

-In fact, by 'simulation oriented programming', I aim to talk about an extended simulation concept.
-So I could talk about "extended simulation oriented programming".
-Simulation is traditionnaly modeling and emulating of topic in scientific domain(physics, chemistry, and so on), or industrial, economic.
-I propose to say that as an object of oriented object programming is an abstraction, so it could always be seen as an (extended) simulation or a model of something.
-If that object has no behavior, we'd rather talk about a model.
-So a Car class, makes cars object, an abstraction of a data structure, which is seen as an object.
-But we could use the extended simulation principle to say that this object simulate something, and this is a real car.
-We go further than just saying it is an abstraction.
-So, we become more concrete, and it becomes as if we talk about realities, and it leads to an easier programming, and it's human-friendly for the memorization of objects.
-So simol is surely a Domain Specific Language in simulation domain, but it was created to be for general-purpose programming.
-So I'd reather talk about "extended simulation oriented", about this kind of programming, and simol.
-So the classical concept of simulation is used in an extended manner, to give more sens and pratical usage in objects of OOP.
-So its goal aims to avoid losing ourselves in useless extreme abstractions, and to give landmarks in our reasonings, as well as bring common terms to talk about objects.

 THE ROLE OF CLASSES

 In simol, classes are given a role, in the same way we create a controller object, for example.
 And there are here only four roles in simol, simu_alfoc, simu_rewo, rewo and information: only code for computer, or pure code of simulation.
-You should be agree with these concepts of roles, for using simol.
+Simol is based on the fact that you can noticed than some classes emulate, or simulate, real-world objects, as an abstraction of the underlying data structure.
+Even in system programming, much abstractions of such objects are used, such as connections, streams or files.
+Then, the other kind of classes could be classes for computational or technical tasks, where we want the computer to work for us with his resources, but not in a emulation goal.
+To being coherent, and not dependant of computer problems, we could abstract that, and do as if it could be algorithmic tasks not even for a computer, but for a worker in general.
+So the computational tasks emulate an algorithm for worker, as the computer needs a compilation to understand the algorithms.
+This roles of classes aims to help for make concrete the object oriented programmation, and to help other programmers to read the existing code.
+It aims also to facilitate design choices, and to easily separate responsabilities.
+It marks classes with clear concrete abstractions, the simu_rewo, which should be easier to use and write, in general.
+The ambition of the class is clearly indicated, and it adds information on the design intents of the developper.
-In pure oriented object programming, there is no given role to a class, but we could consider that it would be as if simol objects would inherit for one of this four classes, Simu_alfoc, Simu_rewo, Rewo_class, or Information.
+In classical oriented object programming, there is no given role to a class, but we could consider that it would be as if simol objects would inherit for one of this four classes, Simu_alfoc, Simu_rewo, Rewo_class, or Information.
-The simol roles aims to be oriented extended simulation.
 Other roles could eventually have been candidate, like simu_service, simu_event, simu_util, simu_dao, simu_middleware, simu_controller, simu_config, simu_cache, simu_auth, simu_scheduler, simu_validation, simu_report, simu_facade, simu_plugin, but I wonder if all this stuff is simulation, and this roles are already covered by the four main roles.
 We don't want to have to much roles, for staying efficient and clear.
+There is a little difference too, in the way that in simol we don't mark 'class' the classes, and directly talk about objects.
+While we talk about a role, we couldn't add the information that it is a mold, and we can imagine directly the class as an object.
+It aims to facilitate abstractions, but of course the concepts about classes keep valuable in simol.
+Some people would perhaps use simol in classical simulation domains, but it is not restricted, in essence, in a kind of programming(though it could look like).
+The mindset should be quite easy to get for an object oriented programmer, though it doesn't refute object programming principles and vision.
+For a beginner, it should facilitate programming teaching.
+Simol requires an object mindset and a desire to indicate helpful extra information on the used objects.

 THE simol CLASSES